 The Duchess gravitated towards a lot of just-above-the-knee dresses during her first several years of marriage, opting for many youthful designs and styles we see little of today.

 The Duchess of Cambridge is a very effective ambassador for the British High Street and designer fashion, often wearing a mixture of the two to her various official engagements.
 High Street brands we have seen a lot of over the years include LK Bennett, Goat, Hobbs, Reiss, Jane Taylor, Emmy London, Beulah London and Really Wild Clothing.
 Below we see her in a jacket and dress ensemble by LK Bennett, one of her most-worn brands for clothing and accessories since she became a Duchess.

 From 2011 until late 2014, her most-worn pair of heels was easily her LK Bennett ‘Sledge’ nude pumps, seen without fail during the warmer months.

-When it comes to Kate’s maternity styles, a number of her outfits were repeated through her three pregnancies.
-She would opt for a lot of knee-length dresses and coats during each pregnancy in 2013, 2015 and 2018, with many solid and bold colours.
+When it comes to Kate’s maternity styles, a number of her outfits were repeated throughout her three pregnancies.
+She would opt for a lot of knee-length dresses and coats during each pregnancy in 2013, 2015, and 2018, with many solid and bold colors.

-As for ball gowns, The Duchess of Cambridge has always managed to provide the ‘wow’ factor, and more often than not she wears a bespoke or customised design — her go-to designers for black and white tie events being Alexander McQueen or Jenny Packham.
+As for ball gowns, The Duchess of Cambridge has always managed to provide the ‘wow’ factor, and more often than not she wears a bespoke or customized design — her go-to designer for black and white tie events being Alexander McQueen or Jenny Packham.

 Through the years we have seen her experiment with slightly more daring and bold ball gown designs (bold for a Royal, that is!), including dresses with thigh-high slits, deep V-necklines, off-the-shoulder necklines, and modern cuts.